Skip to main content

 Once researchers analyzed the data, they came to the conclusion that your cat hunts because she wants to and can, not because the food you give her lacks nutrients.
 Even if a cat successfully captured and consumed prey in the study, it was a tiny portion of their overall diet.

 “The diet of domestic cats consists almost entirely of food provided by humans, with only 3-4% coming from captured prey,” the researchers wrote in the study.
 “This indicates that predatory behavior is likely a result of instinct or stimulation and not driven by dietary deficiency.”
 The takeaway?
-Cats in the wild hunt to eat, and Fluffy hunts due to those evolutionary instincts and just because it’s fun for her.
+Cats in the wild hunt to eat, and pet cats hunt because of those evolutionary instincts and because it’s fun for them.

 What the research teaches us

 First, there’s nothing wrong with your cat food, and you shouldn’t feel guilty when your cat “window shops” for birds from inside.
 You’re not depriving him of essential nutrients.
-Cats are natural hunters, and even thousands of years of domestication can’t eliminate their desire to catch prey.
+Cats are natural hunters; even thousands of years of domestication can’t eliminate their desire to catch prey.
+It’s rewarding to them in ways that eating and playing just aren’t!

 Other methods to reduce a cat’s hunting instinct included providing food with high meat content and offering objects for playtime.
 Engaging your cat in a rousing session with his favorite fish pole is a great way to bond and let him act like the tiny predator he is without actually killing anything.